Charles Gomez: Career

 He was retained by the suspended Chief Justice of Gibraltar, Derek Schofield, in proceedings for the removal of Gibraltar's senior judge heard by the Judicial Committee of the Privy Council in London which resulted in a 4/3 split of that court in a decision handed down on 12 November 2009.
 The decision is considered to be a major precedent in the field of judicial independence in the United Kingdom and the Commonwealth.

 Charles Gomez was a prominent member and spokesman of the "No vote" campaign for the 2006 constitution referendum on Gibraltar's current Constitution.
 He currently concentrates on his career as a barrister known for his involvement in complex cases including transnational cases, notably in defamation.
 In conjunction with the University of Cadiz, Spain he has since 2013 organized English law initiation lectures for Spanish undergraduates.

 In 2015, Charles Gomez became the first Gibraltarian in history to be appointed as an Honorary Professor at a Spanish university, at the University of Cádiz.

 Other work

-For several years in the 1990s he wrote a weekly piece in the newsweekly "Vox" and was at one time heavily involved in powerboat racing having organised Royal Yachting Association and Union Internationale Motonautique events in Gibraltar.
+For several years in the 1990s he wrote a weekly piece in the newsweekly Vox, and was at one time heavily involved in powerboat racing having organised Royal Yachting Association and Union Internationale Motonautique events in Gibraltar.
 He is a commentator on local Gibraltarian affairs and occasional participant in university seminars and TV debates.
 In 2015 he was appointed an honorary professor of law by the University of Cadiz.

-Charles Gomez also writes a weekly column ("Brief") for the Olive Press newspaper (Gibraltar and Spanish editions) which takes a legal analysis of the Brexit situation in Gibraltar.
-He is also one of the promoters of "Reach-Alcance" newspaper.
+Charles Gomez also writes a weekly column, "Brief", for the Olive Press newspaper (Gibraltar and Spanish editions) which takes a legal analysis of the Brexit situation in Gibraltar.
+He is also one of the promoters of the Reach-Alcance newspaper.